MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 1. Input the DocuSign template metadata in the fields provided.
 This includes Template ID, Template Name, Role Name, and Table.
 1. Map the form table fields to DocuSign tabs that are included in the document.

+ADD PHOTO HERE

-Navigate to your DocuSign account (account.docusign.com) and going into settings \| Integrations \| Connect and modify the "PowerPagesDocusignEnvelopeTrigger v1.0" connect to have these other triggers.
+Navigate to your [DocuSign account](https://account.docusign.com) and going into **Settings > Integrations > Connect** and modify the *PowerPagesDocusignEnvelopeTrigger v1.0* connection to incorporate other triggers.

 ## Enable DocuSign

 To enable DocuSign, complete the following steps:

 1. Add form steps using a form from the table you've mapped to your template in the step above.
+More information: [Add a multistep form](../getting-started/multistep-forms.md)
 1. Add table permissions for that table (minimum: create and write + authenticated or higher).
+More information: [Configuring table permissions](../security/table-permissions.md)
 1. Add a child permission to that permission for the DocuSign Output table (minimum: AppendTo + match parent role).
 1. Select the Sync button.